-Busy season has passed, but we remain busy all year.
-Far too many are overwhelmed by long hours and the stress of ever-changing to-do lists.
+I don’t know about you, but sometimes I feel like busy season is all year long.
+Between work, kids and laundry, and keeping up with the latest Avengers movie, so many of us are overwhelmed by long hours and the stress of ever-changing to-do lists.
 If this sounds familiar, here are a few ways to reset and reorganize.

-Consider spending a week keeping a time-spent journal.
+Twice a year, my partner and I spend a month tracking our time.
+If a month seems too onerous to you, consider spending a week keeping a time-spent journal.
 Each day, record what you do and when.
-A digital time-tracking system, such as TSheets, allows you to tap in and out to mark your start and stop of time of various tasks.
+A digital time-tracking system, such as TSheets by QuickBooks®, allows you to tap in and out to mark your start and stop of time of various tasks.
 This app even syncs with your calendar and GPS to shorten your input time, and then produces a time-spent report at the end of the day.

 If you’re using pen and paper, just make a note of how much time you spent on each item of your to-do list.
 Be sure to add items that weren’t originally on your list if you spent time working on them during the day.

 No matter how you track, the real game changer will be when you identify distractions, time wasters and any areas of improvement that you can capitalize on.